* Please note tuition fees have been rounded off.Tuition fees may differ.

 Choose a specialisation

 Civil engineers work in the design, construction and maintenance of the natural and physically built environment.
 Specialise in water and waste or structures.
 You'll deal with water treatment, water supply, drainage and wastewater.
-Or the design and build of a range of structures.
+Students can also study the design and building of a range of structures.
 Other specialisations such as geotechnical, roading and transportation, and environment can be started at WelTec and completed at another BEngTech Group polytechnic.

 Electrical engineers deal with the study and application of electricity, electronics and electromagnetism.
-Specialise in mechatronics.
+Students will learn how to design, implement and rub electrical systems.
+With this specialisation, students can train in mechatronics.

 Under 20 years